vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 **ITDR dashboard** | On the [Identity threat detection and response (ITDR) dashboard](/defender-for-identity/dashboard), you can get insights and real-time data about the security state of users and accounts.<br/><br/> The dashboard includes information about Defender for Identity deployment, information about highly privileged identities, and information about identity-related incidents.
 Drill down into information about different types of users.<br/><br/> If there's a problem with a Defender for Identity workspace, it's raised as an issue on the [Health issues page](/defender-for-identity/health-alerts).
 **Health issues** | Any Defender for Identity global or sensor-based health issues are displayed on this page.
 **Tools** | You can access common tools to help you manage Defender for Identity on this page.

+For more information, see [Microsoft Defender for Identity](/defender-for-identity).

 ## Endpoints